Iron and steel industry in India: Technology

 The thermo-mechanical treatment of reinforced steel was one such innovation that catapulted the Indian TMT industry into modernisation.
 First introduced in 1979 with IS 1785:1979, these TMT bars came with Grade Fe 415, Fe 500.
 In 1985, a higher grade of these bars – FE 500 (IS 1786:1985) was introduced in the market, and since then, the demand for TMT bars has only risen in the Indian construction industry.
 2008 saw the introduction of Fe 600 grade tMT bars conforming to IS 1786:2008.

 Ladle Refining Furnace (LRF) technology is a state-of-the-art method for producing construction-grade steel, with iron ore as the raw material.

 The Ladle Refining Furnace is a furnace in which the quality of liquid steel is improved by raising the temperature to create a more refined grade of steel.LRF technology helps to make the best quality of TMT steel bars, The best TMT steel bars in India are produced Ladle Refining Furnace (LRF) technology as per the standard IS:1786.

 High strength DMR-1700 metal.
 This steel is a nickel-bearing micro alloyed steel characterised by higher strength and superior toughness even at sub-zero temperatures.
 This steel has got Cr, higher Ni, Cu and Mo also.
 Because of the presence of these elements it yields higher strength with good toughness at minus 50'C. DMR 1700 has brought the cost down by 60 per cent compared to 250 grade maraging steel.

 There are multiple steel equipment companies in India such as Heavy Engineering Corporation, Larsen & Toubro and CG Industrial Solutions etc.

+Production of both green steel and green urea is feasible by using biomass products in existing blast furnaces, when an existing blast furnace is modified to use biomass as its fuel.